stackeugene/MorganFreemanTTS/README.md

 ├── backend.py # FastAPI application script for the backend server ├── avg_speaker_embedding.pt # Pre-computed speaker embedding file for Morgan Freeman's voice └── README.md # This file
-*(Self-correction: Ensured the structure uses standard box-drawing characters within the code block as they are generally well-supported there, and added slightly more descriptive comments.)*

 ## Prerequisites